lugobots/the-dummies-js/Readme.md

-# Lugo - The Dummies Go
+# Lugo - The Dummies JS

-The Dummies Go is a Nodejs implementation of a player (bot) for [Lugo](https://lugobots.dev) game.
+The Dummies JS is a Nodejs implementation of a player (bot) for [Lugo](https://lugobots.dev) game.

 This bot was made using the [Node Client Player](https://github.com/lugobots/lugo4node).
-We recommend you to read the client documentation too.

 Use this bot as a starting point to a new one.